Find Trade Colleges

 $4,095 Average Tuition & Fees

-Bellingham Technical College ranked #24 on this year’s Most Popular Bachelor’s Degree Trade Schools in Washington list.
+Bellingham Technical College did quite well in this year’s ranking of the most popular places for trade school students to get a bachelor’s degree.
+It came in at #24 on the list.
 Bellingham Vocational Technical Institute is located in Bellingham, Washington and has a small student population.
 In 2021-2022, this school awarded 25 bachelor’s degrees to qualified students.

 Most Popular Trade School Bachelor's Degree Schools in the Far Western US Region